BeamNG/vscode-lrdb/README.md

 ## Introduction

-This extension allows debugging Lua code and using the Source engine console of Lua clients or SRCDS (SouRCe Dedicated Server) instances, through Visual Studio Code.
+This extension allows debugging embedded Lua VMs through Visual Studio Code.

 This works by running a [remote debugging server](https://github.com/danielga/gm_rdb) on SRCDS listening on a port.
 The VSCode extension is then used to attach a